WHY CHOOSE US? Our Specialist Plastic Surgeons change lives!

 Careful patient screening and planning, highly skilled surgeons with meticulous surgical technique, and attentive post-operative care are just some of the ways we are able to minimise any potential risks or complications.
 Although small, less serious issues may occur – these are common and will rarely have any long term effect.
 Every effort is made to resolve these issues quickly to ensure an excellent final result.

-If in doubt about ANY risks and complications – please ask your Surgeon, Nurse Advisor or call the Clinic after hours support line.
+If in doubt about ANY risks and complications – please ask your Surgeon, Nurse Coordinator or call the Clinic after hours support line.

 NEXT STEPS on your Surgical Journey